google/node-sec-roadmap/chapter-5/oversight.md

    from others.
 -  Code reviewers critique pull requests for correctness, maintainability, testability.
--  Release candidate reviewers where professional testers examine a partial system and try to break it.
+-  Release candidate reviews where professional testers examine a partial system and try to break it.
 -  Pre-launch reviews where legal, security & privacy, and other concerned parties come to understand the state of the system and